PlaidSystems/Spruce-SmartThings/README.md

   - When switching on a zone manually, the time can be set in the lower righ corner of the tile
   - The *Start all Zones* button will run each zone for the time set in the lower right corner of the main tile
   - Schedules can be paused with the **Contact Button** to the left of the *Start all Zones* button
+  - It is recommended to setup and name all zones before connecting Spruce and SmartThings, otherwise Automations or SmartApps utilizing the previous names will error.
+When zones are re-named in the Spruce app, the device must be re-created for the name to refresh, open Spruce Connect and save again.
+This will re-populate the zones and manual schedules within the SmartThings app.
+The devices *must* be removed from other Automations and SmartApps before doing this.
+  - If no zone names are changed, then opening and saving new settings in the Spruce Connect will **not** re-populate the zones so Automations and other SmartApps will not be effected.